priyansh019/network-scanner/README.md

 Network Scanner is a comprehensive solution for identifying and monitoring network devices and their security status.

-creting the daily streak
+creating the daily streak /n
-streak 1
+streak 1 /n
 streak 2
 streak 3
 streak 4